DHTMLX/gantt-docs/data/api/refs/gantt_methods.md

 - api/gantt_render.md - renders the whole Gantt chart
 - api/gantt_rendermarkers.md - updates all markers on the page
 - api/gantt_resetlightbox.md - removes the current lightbox's HTML object element
-- api/gantt_resetprojectdates.md - re-calculates the duration of a project task depending on dates its childs
+- api/gantt_resetprojectdates.md - re-calculates the duration of a project task depending on the dates of its children
 - api/gantt_resetskin.md - re-calculates the skin's settings from the related attached skin CSS file
 - api/gantt_resizelightbox.md - forces the lightbox to resize
 - api/gantt_rounddate.md - rounds the specified date to the nearest date in the time scale